KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 In many ways, this popular DEX model is an improvement over the CEX model, and this is why many CEX's are expanding into this territory.
 Users have control over their IOUs, making them responsible for individual attacks, rather than the exchange owners.
 The risk of an exchange-wide attack is also shared across multiple parties.

+-- pro and con table of DEX gateway --

 For a developer and entrepreneur, the DEX method is more secure than the CEX model, but there remain many difficulties on technical and political levels.
 The entrepreneur must find trustworthy partners to be co-owners of the multi-signature address.
 The developer must ensure that their partners' infrastructure and other technical contributions are secure, as a failure by the partners can reflect poorly on the developer and entrepreneur's own brand.

 Furthermore, from the user's perspective, the primary danger persists in this DEX model.
 Once the user sends their assets to the gateway, the user loses control and responsibility over their funds.